Crime Is Falling In Cities Across The World Due To The Coronavirus

 In cities across the world, crime is falling sharply due to the coronavirus pandemic.
 Much of the drop has to do with the fact that criminals simply have less opportunity to ply their trade, while some of it can be attributed to changing patterns of policing, The Guardian reports.

-Much of the worldwide drop in crime is a matter of the simple logistics of country-wide lockdowns in places across the globe.
+Much of the worldwide drop in crime is a matter of the simple logistics of countrywide lockdowns in places across the globe.

-For example, in Chicago, drug users are feeling the financial pitch of the coronavirus pandemic, meaning there’s less money for them to pay to dealers.
+For example, in Chicago, drug users are feeling the financial pinch of the coronavirus pandemic, meaning there’s less money for them to pay to dealers.

 “The feedback I’m getting is that [dealers] aren’t able to move, to sell anything anywhere,” said Joseph Lopez, a Chicago attorney who represents reputed drug dealers.

-In New York, major crimes such as murder, rape, robbery, burglary, assault, grand larceny and car theft decreased by 12%.
-In Los Angeles, such crimes are down by 30%.
+In New York, major crimes such as murder, rape, robbery, burglary, assault, grand larceny, and car theft decreased by 12 percent.
+In Los Angeles, such crimes are down by 30 percent.

 “There’s a lot fewer opportunities for criminals to take advantage of,” said criminal justice expert Joe Giacalone.